Browser-Based vs. App-Based Mahjong: Which is Better?

 FAQs: Browser vs. App Mahjong

-Is browser mahjong safer than app mahjong?
+Is browser Mahjong safer than app mahjong?

 Both are safe if you stick to known platforms.
 Avoid giving personal info unless it’s a trusted site or app store download.